Curious about spam emails and how to stop them?

 6. Adult Content

-Another popular type of spam email is adult emails spreading pornographic content.
+Another popular type of unsolicited email is adult emails spreading pornographic content.

-An email service provider or inbox provider is usually capable of intercepting emails with adult content and sending them to your spam folder.
+An email service provider or inbox provider is usually capable of intercepting emails with adult content and sending them to your junk folder.

 However, on the off-chance they do make it to your inbox, be warned that these emails advertise explicit content — offering “exclusive” links to pornographic material.

-Be very wary of opening these as it’s probably another phishing attempt.
+Be very wary of opening these as it’s probably another phishing attempt, and certainly not a safe place for personal information.

 7. Educational Offerings

-Educational offerings are another common type of spam.
+Educational offerings are a common type of unpermissioned promotional emails.

 You might receive an unwanted email containing links to seminars, a virtual event, and so on.